 The school also has strengths in the arts and currently awaits recognition of this in the form of the Artsmark Award, which recognises the effort of its teachers in incorporating rich opportunities within the curriculum.

 Arnesby C of E Primary School provides a nurturing, inclusive ethos for the well-being of pupils, underpinned by Christian values.
-This dynamic, small school also offers 3+ provision, known as the Little Ark class.
 The school was excited to become part of a larger school family, as part of Embrace Multi Academy Trust in April 2019.
 Although currently the smallest member of this group of academies, what the school offers is of equal value.